Robert Burns: Musical tributes

 In 1976, singer Jean Redpath, in collaboration with composer Serge Hovey, started to record all of Burns's songs, with a mixture of traditional and Burns's own compositions.
 The project ended when Hovey died, after seven of the planned twenty-two volumes were completed.
 Redpath also recorded four cassettes of Burns's songs (re-issued as 3 CDs) for the Scots Musical Museum.

 In 1996, a musical about Burns's life called Red Red Rose won third place at a competition for new musicals in Denmark.
 Robert Burns was played by John Barrowman.
 On 25 January 2008, a musical play about the love affair between Robert Burns and Nancy McLehose entitled Clarinda premiered in Edinburgh before touring Scotland.
 The plan was that Clarinda would make its American premiere in Atlantic Beach, FL, at Atlantic Beach Experimental Theatre on 25 January 2013.
 Eddi Reader has released two albums, Sings the Songs of Robert Burns and The Songs of Robert Burns Deluxe Edition, about the work of the poet.

 Alfred B. Street wrote the words and Henry Tucker wrote the music for a song called Our Own Robbie Burns in 1856.
+Russian composer Tamara Popatenko (1912-1991) also set Burns’ text to music.